952-884-1868

 Microchip Requirement

 One critical requirement for international pet travel is the implantation of a microchip.
-Pets must have an ISO compliant microchip to travel, and it must be implanted before countries (including the United States) will recognize the validity of a rabies vaccination.
-This ensures that your pet can be accurately identified and tracked, which is essential for maintaining vaccination records and complying with entry requirements.
+Pets must have an ISO-compliant microchip, and it must be implanted before countries (including the United States) will recognize the validity of a rabies vaccination.
+This ensures your pet can be accurately identified and vaccination records are valid.

 Rabies-Free, Low-Risk, and High-Risk Countries

-When traveling internationally, it’s important to understand the classification of countries based on their rabies status:
+When traveling internationally, it is important to understand the classification of countries based on their rabies status:

-Rabies-Free Countries: These countries have stringent entry requirements to maintain their rabies-free status.
-Pets may need to undergo specific vaccinations, blood tests, and even quarantine upon arrival.
-The timeline for planning to travel to these countries can be up to 6 months in advance!
+These countries have strict entry requirements to maintain their rabies-free status.
+Pets may need specific vaccinations, blood tests, and sometimes quarantine upon arrival.
+Planning may need to begin up to 6 months in advance.

-Low-Risk Countries: While the requirements might be less stringent than rabies-free countries, pets traveling from low-risk countries still need to meet certain health and vaccination criteria.
+Requirements may be less stringent than rabies-free countries, but pets must still meet specific health and vaccination criteria.

-High-Risk Countries: Traveling to or from high-risk rabies countries involves the most stringent regulations.
-Pets must have up-to-date rabies vaccinations and may require a rabies antibody titer test to prove immunity.
-Upon returning to the United States, pets from high-risk countries face strict entry requirements to prevent the introduction of rabies.
+Traveling to or from high-risk rabies countries involves the most stringent regulations.
+Pets must have current rabies vaccinations and may require a rabies antibody titer test.
+Upon returning to the United States, pets from high-risk countries face strict entry requirements.

 Returning to the United States

-• Your pet must have a valid rabies vaccination certificate signed by the veterinarian that administered the vaccine.
+• A valid rabies vaccination certificate signed by the veterinarian who administered the vaccine.

-• If traveling from a high-risk rabies country, a rabies antibody titer test may be required to ensure your pet’s immunity.
+• If traveling from a high-risk rabies country, a rabies antibody titer test may be required.
 This process can take several weeks to months.

-• If traveling from a high-risk rabies country, you will need an additional health certificate endorsed by the USDA prior to your original departure from the United States, in order to re-enter the country.
+• If traveling from a high-risk rabies country, an additional health certificate endorsed by the USDA prior to departure from the United States may be required for re-entry.

-• You will need to obtain a CDC Dog Import Permit regardless of which country you are returning from.
-As the pet owner, you must complete this form electronically.
-You can view and fill out this form here: https://www.cdc.gov/importation/dogs/index.html
+• A CDC Dog Import Permit is required regardless of which country you are returning from.
+The pet owner must complete this form electronically: https://www.cdc.gov/importation/dogs/index.html

 Planning Ahead

-To avoid any complications during your travels, we recommend the following steps:
+To avoid complications during travel, we recommend the following:

-1. Microchip Implantation: Ensure your pet has a microchip implanted before obtaining a rabies vaccination.
-This is a mandatory requirement for international travel.
-Please note that there is a 30 day waiting period after an initial rabies vaccine before your pet can leave the country.
+Ensure your pet has an ISO-compliant microchip implanted before receiving a rabies vaccination.
+There is a 30-day waiting period after an initial rabies vaccination before your pet can leave the country.

-1. Prepare Documentation: Gather all required documents, including health certificates, vaccination records, and any necessary permits.
-Make sure to have at least three physical copies of all documentation.
+Gather all required documents, including vaccination records and permits.
+Keep at least three physical copies of all paperwork.

 Steps to Obtain a Health Certificate at South Hyland Pet Hospital

-Call us to discuss your travel plans and provide essential details, such as your destination and travel dates.
+Call us to discuss your travel plans, including destination and travel dates.

 Travel Health Certificate Form

-For new clients or patients, please include a copy of your pet’s previous medical records with the form submission.
-Without this information, we will be unable to assist you.
+New clients must submit previous medical records with the form.
+Without this information, we are unable to assist.

-Once we receive your form, our team will research the specific travel requirements for your destination.
+After receiving your form, our team will review the specific requirements for your destination and coordinate with your pet travel agent if required.

-If we can meet the travel requirements within the necessary time frame, we will contact you to schedule your appointment and collect a non-refundable reservation fee.
-This fee covers the extensive time invested in researching travel requirements and preparing all necessary documentation for your pet to travel.
+If we can meet the requirements within the necessary timeframe, we will schedule your appointment and collect a non-refundable reservation fee.
+This fee covers the time required to research requirements and prepare documentation.

 After your appointment, we will complete and submit the health certificate to the USDA for endorsement.
-The USDA will prioritize the urgency of the endorsement based on several factors.
-Once the certificate is submitted, the remainder of the process is managed by the USDA.
+Once submitted, the USDA manages the remainder of the endorsement process.

-For domestic travel within the United States, USDA endorsement of your pet’s health certificate or Certificate of Veterinary Inspection (CVI) is not required.
-South Hyland Pet Hospital will submit a copy of your pet’s CVI to the Minnesota Board of Animal Health for recordkeeping purposes on your behalf.
+For domestic travel within the United States, USDA endorsement is not required.
+We will submit your pet’s Certificate of Veterinary Inspection (CVI) to the Minnesota Board of Animal Health on your behalf.

-In both cases, the pet owner must fill out the import permit.
-South Hyland Pet Hospital cannot do this on your behalf.
-For more information and to access the electronic submission, visit: CDC Import Permit Instructions
+In all cases, the pet owner must complete the CDC import permit.
+South Hyland Pet Hospital cannot complete this on your behalf.